 Research

-Recent publications
+Recent publications (last 5 years)

-Personal safety first: do workers value safer jobs?with Becerra Oscar Journal of Economic Behavior & Organization, 212, 996-1016, 2023 [Pre-print version]
+Personal safety first: do workers value safer jobs?, with Becerra Oscar Journal of Economic Behavior & Organization, 212, 996-1016, 2023

 Working papers and R&Rs

-Anti-social norms, September 2025 (submitted)with Fergusson Leopoldo and Robinson James, [Online Appendix]
+Anti-social norms, September 2025 (submitted), with Fergusson Leopoldo and Robinson James, [Online Appendix]

 Third-party punishment is key to promoting fairness and other desirable social outcomes, yet some norms undermine it.
 We study the norm to “mind your own business,”which explicitly discourages third-party punishment.
 In dictator games, allowing punished senders to send a costless message invoking this norm erodes fairness: transfers fall 30%, even splits by 20 points, matching levels with no third-party punishments.
 We demonstrate that, according to our definition, the norm is anti-social: most view it as inappropriate yet expect others to invoke it.
 We model how this paradox sustains and explore the historical origin of the norm’s saliency in Colombia.